Reloaded-Project/Reloaded-III/docs/Server/Diagnostics.md

 - `Profile Changed / Initialize`
     - Find all diagnostic emitters for enabled mods and run them.

+### Diagnostics are Asynchronous

+!!! info "The server will run all diagnostics asynchronously on each trigger."

+The server will run the diagnostics in the background and report back to the UI as soon as each new diagnostic is emitted.

+Diagnostics must ensure they don't run for too long to ensure that they don't randomly appear out of nowhere in the user UI.
+(Make them fast as 'fsck')

+!!! warning "New diagnostics cannot be ran until the initial 'Initialize' is completed"

+### API Requirement

+!!! info "This represents currently known API requirements"

+Diagnostics API must provide the following:

+- A file tree.
+    - For all game folders, and all folders of enabled mods (including transitive).
+    - Either as flat array or as tree.
+    - Should include hash or last modified date.
+- Method to read file from tree as stream.
+- Method to read whole file from tree.
+- Logging API.

+Files may exist inside archives.
+This is why we need explicit methods for reading files.
+Streams could be used to read partially, in the event that we only want a header from a file.
+Otherwise we provide method to read the full file.

+## Diagnostics Rules

+### Read Only What You Need

+!!! tip "If you only need to read a file header, use the Stream API"

+I/O can be very slow, so it's very crucial that we read as little as possible.

+### Caching and Incremental Updates

+!!! info "Implement caching to reuse results of expensive diagnostics"

+    In particular:

+    - Information obtained through I/O (reading file contents).
+    - Information that requires some CPU crunching.

+The file tree provided by the diagnostics API gives you basic file info (names, hashes, last modified).
+Use this information as the 'key' to your cache.

+!!! note "TODO: Make Extremely Minimal Caching System with Minimal Code Size"

+### Log Issues

+!!! info "Diagnostic emitters should log any warnings produced using the API."

+### Add Localization

+!!! info "User facing messages (actual diagnostic text) should be translated according to language."

+TODO: How we implement this is currently undecided.

 <!-- Forked from: https://github.com/Nexus-Mods/NexusMods.App/blob/main/docs/development-guidelines/Diagnostics.md -->